 Contact your library for additional help.

-If you need help with Kindle or Kindle reading apps, please visit Amazon's support page.
+For more help with Kindle or Kindle reading apps, please visit Amazon support.